azarual/css-var-shim/README.md

 # CSS Var Shim

-A shim to provide basic functionality to IE/Edge for changing custom properties at runtime.
+A shim to provide basic functionality to IE/Edge for changing custom CSS properties (CSS vars) at runtime.

-Requires a JS lookup map with used css variables in your stylesheet.
-https://github.com/luwes/postcss-var-map
+This requires a JS lookup map, more info can be found here: https://github.com/luwes/postcss-var-map